 The carved end of the Paddle... ready in the workshop

 Perhaps the largest and most exciting is Mary’s Golden Shell (above).
 This will be a huge structure at 8m x 4m, sat on the beach near to the cafe at the northern end of the town.
-Made from stainless steel, the inside face of it will coated with golden paint, with parts of the story of the Sea Swallow etched inside.
-You’ll be able to walk inside it and hear the effect of the wind and waves on the laser cut metal, and when the tide comes in the shell will disappear under the water - just as it does in the book.
+Made from stainless steel, parts of the story of the Sea Swallow are etched inside.
+You can walk inside it and hear the effect of the wind and waves on the laser cut metal, and when the tide comes in the shell disappears under the water - just as it does in the book.

 A concrete foundation was cast into the beach while the beach nourishment works were carried out this summer, and next week a base will be installed onto it, on which the shell itself will be positioned.

 Not far away is the Petrified Forest Interpretation Board.
 A shadow of a former woodland lies on the beach, submerged by rising tides many histories ago.
 You’ll be able to stand against this 1.5 x3m piece made from reinforced glass and galvanised steel sections which replaces the safety rail on the promenade and find out more.
 We're still waiting to find out when this piece will be installed.